 In addition to payment restructuring for Medicaid, Ryan's plan would also support a variety of conservative measures designed to reduce spending and increase personal responsibility.
-Arguing that the ACA's Medicaid expansion "discourages work," A Better Way gives states the option to include work requirements for Medicaid recipients, a favorite Republican concept and one embraced by Seema Verma, Centers for Medicare and Medicaid Services administrator.
-Critics of such potential requirements argue that "[m]ost Medicaid beneficiaries who can work do so," and that it would be burdensome to states, who would have to create new job development programs.
-Supporters believe it could provide Medicaid recipients an opportunity and incentive for obtaining better employment.133
+Arguing that the ACA's Medicaid expansion "discourages work," A Better Way gives states the option to include work requirements for Medicaid recipients, a favorite Republican concept and one embraced by Seema Verma, Centers for Medicaid beneficiaries who can work do so," and that it would be burdensome to states, who would have to create new job development programs.
+Supporters believe it could provide Medicaid recipients an opportunity and incentive for obtaining better employment.

-Additionally, A Better Way would give states the option to use waiting lists and enrollment caps for "non-mandatory populations," as well as make allowances for states that wish to reduce Medicaid eligibility below 138 percent FPL.134
+Additionally, A Better Way would give states the option to use waiting lists and enrollment caps for "nonmandatory populations," as well as make allowances for states that wish to reduce Medicaid eligibility below 138 percent FPL.